sisi-in-tech/MVCauth/Downloads/auth/README.md

 # Introduction
-By Africa, Nayeli, Ray and Cecelia
+By Africa, Nayeli, Ray , Cecelia and Ivan

 A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app